Reference / Agent Action BOM

 What Is an Agent Action BOM?

-An Agent Action BOM is an inventory of AI-assisted software delivery action paths.
-It maps the actor, owner, repo, workflow, credential, reachable actions, target systems, approval rule, and proof coverage.
+If security asks what a coding agent can touch, do not answer with a model list.
+An Agent Action BOM is the practical artifact that maps AI-assisted software delivery action paths: actor, owner, repo, workflow, credential, reachable actions, target systems, approval rule, and proof coverage.

 Definition